Who Is Cynthia B. Okonkwo?

 I got a full-time job immediately after graduation, but it wasn’t in Human Resources; however, I had a Vice President who took me under his wings and allowed me to review employment applications for job openings at the Distribution Center where I worked, so this helped to strengthen my resume.
 It took me about two and a half years to secure my first full-time job in the field of human resources where I became a trained test developer for the State’s Government Merit System.
 From there my career has continued to grow.

-My blog was born out of my desire to write a book that provides practical job search tips and advice, from a spiritual, holistic perspective.
+My blog was borne out of my desire to write a book that provides practical job search tips and advice, from a spiritual, holistic perspective.
 After having drafted about three chapters, I got busy with grad school and obtained my MBA; got married and started a family.
 In 2013, I became SPHR (Sr. Professional in Human Resources) certified.
 I started seeing other people’s blogs, became interested and thought that blogging might be a great alternative, or spring board to completing my book, so here we are today.
 My sincere hope is that what I write will help someone.
 Enjoy!